 Biologic medications are important treatment options for those who have moderate to severe Crohn's disease.
 These products are specifically developed proteins that selectively block molecules involved in the inflammatory process.
-Gastroenterologists routinely prescribe biologics to reduce www.badgut.org © Gl Society 3 inflammation and control the symptoms (induce clinical remission) of Crohn's disease.
+Gastroenterologists routinely prescribe biologics to reduce inflammation and control the symptoms (induce clinical remission) of Crohn's disease.